18Abhinav07/18Abhinav07/README.md

 - 🏸 I love workouts and runs.
 - 💻 I'm always eager for new work opportunities, research positions, internships and projects.

+- Recently went on to attend the code for good bangalore by Jp Morgan and Chase
+- Attending Hacker House Goa 2024

 ## Get in Touch

 - LinkedIn: https://www.linkedin.com/in/abhinavpangaria1807200305